Gradient Shrinking Ricci Solitons and Modified Sectional Curvature: Introduction

-Motivated by the works of Gursky and LeBrun \cite{LeBrun} and Berger \cite{Berger1}, X. Cao and Tran \cite{CH} introduced the notion of {\it modified sectional curvature} $\overline{K}$ on a four-dimensional gradient Ricci soliton $(M^4,\,g,\,f)$ via the modified curvature tensor
+Motivated by the work of Gursky and LeBrun \cite{LeBrun} and Berger \cite{Berger1}, X. Cao and Tran \cite{CH} introduced the notion of {\it modified sectional curvature} $\overline{K}$ on a four-dimensional gradient Ricci soliton $(M^4,\,g,\,f)$ via the modified curvature tensor

 Using this notion, they obtained integral estimates for the norm of the Weyl tensor on four-dimensional compact Ricci solitons.
 In the present work, we combine the concept of modified sectional curvature with bounds on the scalar curvature to derive new characterization results for compact gradient shrinking Ricci solitons.
 In this context, we establish the following theorem.